datanav/docs/getting-started.rst

 - **Environment variables and secrets**

 We can store environment variables and secrets in the hub through the 'Variables'-tab on the Datahub settings page.
-Variables and secrets stored there are globally accessible with syntax ``"$ENV(variable-name)"`` and ``"$SECRET(variable-name)"``.
+Variables and secrets stored there are globally accessible with syntax ``"$ENV(variable-name)"`` and ``"$SECRET(secret-name)"``.
 We can also store secrets that are exclusively accessible to a specific systen in that system's 'Secrets'-tab.

 Task
 ++++